 Expanded Clay Aggregate

 You will commonly see this inorganic growing medium used in orchids imported from Hawaii.
 Like other rock growing media, lava rock won’t break down and is a good potting mix amendment for orchids that don’t like to have their roots disturbed.
-Lava rock retains water, increasing humidity for your orchids.
+Lava rock retains water and that, in turn, increases the humidity for your orchids.

 Pumice has many fans for its polishing potential on rough skin, but this volcanic rock is also a lightweight inorganic growing medium for your orchids.
-The rock is highly porous, holding up to 50% of its weight in water.
-It's also quite lightweight, so won't weigh your plant down.
+The rock is highly porous and holds up to 50 percent of its weight in water.
+It's also quite lightweight, so it won't weigh your plant down.

-The cotton-like fibers of chalk and basalt will never break down in your orchid potting mix.
-Balance the alkalinity of rock wool cubes with an organic ingredient like bark or peat moss.
-This can be found in better gardening stores or online.
+Rock wool (also spelled rockwool) is the cotton-like fibers of chalk and basalt that can be found in better gardening stores or online.
+Its big advantage is that it will never break down in your orchid potting mix.
+You will, however, need to balance the alkalinity of rock wool cubes with an organic ingredient like bark or peat moss.

-Weed and pathogen-free sphagnum moss maintains a moist environment for your orchid roots without becoming soggy.
-Often sold in compressed bricks, you must re-hydrate the moss and pack it loosely into your orchid pot for best results.
+Weed- and pathogen-free sphagnum moss maintains a moist environment for your orchid roots.
+It won't become soggy, though, which is why it's a popular choice.
+Often sold in compressed bricks, you will need to rehydrate the moss and pack it loosely into your orchid pot for best results.

 Orchids that like periods of dryness may thrive when grown in a Styrofoam medium.
-Simple Styrofoam peanuts can work as a growing medium and are an eco-friendly option.
-You can also buy special Styrofoam pellets like Aerolite, which is produced specifically for epiphytic plants.
+Simple Styrofoam peanuts can work as a growing medium and are an eco-friendly option, giving you a chance to recycle the common packing material.
+You can also buy special Styrofoam pellets, such as Aerolite, which are produced specifically for epiphytic plants like orchids.